agkevin/agkevin/README.md

 - Mu Editor for MicroPython
 - PhotonWorkshop for 3D resin print

-In my Gitbug page, you will find:
+In my Github page, you will find:
 - Code snips from Val3 programming (private)
 - Field reports (private)
 - Hobby projects (public)

 Please request access to view private repositories!